 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we will be required to furnish a report by our management on our internal controls over financial reporting, including an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 However, while we remain an "emerging growth company," we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 To achieve compliance with Section 404 within the prescribed period, we will be engaged in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
 In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
-If we identify one or more material weaknesses, this could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our condensed consolidated financial statements.
+If we identify one or more material weaknesses, this could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.

-Our commercial success could be compromised if customers do not pay our invoices or if third-party payers, including managed care organizations and Medicare, do not provide coverage and reimbursement, breach, rescind, or modify their contracts or reimbursement policies, reimburse at a low rate, or delay payments for our current tests and our planned future tests.
+Our commercial success could be compromised if customers do not pay our invoices or if third-party payors, including managed care organizations and Medicare, do not provide coverage and reimbursement, breach, rescind, or modify their contracts or reimbursement policies, reimburse at a low rate, or delay payments for our current tests and our planned future tests.

-Physicians, including dermatologists, may not order our current Pigmented Lesion Assay, or PLA, our Nevome test, or our planned tests unless third-party payers, such as managed care organizations and government payers (e.g., Medicare and Medicaid), pay a substantial portion of the test price.
-Coverage and reimbursement by a third-party payer may depend on a number of factors, including a payer's determination that tests using our technologies are:
+Physicians, including dermatologists, may not order our PLA, our Nevome test, or our planned tests unless third-party payors, such as managed care organizations and government payors (e.g., Medicare and Medicaid), pay a substantial portion of the test price.
+Coverage and reimbursement by a third-party payor may depend on a number of factors, including a payor's determination that tests using our technologies are:

 - not experimental or investigational;

 - medically necessary;

-- appropriate for the specific patient;
+- · appropriate for the specific patient;

-- · cost-effective;
+- cost-effective;

-- supported by peer-reviewed publications; and

-- included in clinical practice guidelines.
+- supported by peer-reviewed publications; and - included in clinical practice guidelines.

-Uncertainty surrounds third-party payer reimbursement of any test incorporating new technology, including tests developed using our technologies.
+Uncertainty surrounds third-party payor reimbursement of any test incorporating new technology, including tests developed using our technologies.
 Technology assessments of new medical tests conducted by research centers and other entities may be disseminated to interested parties for informational purposes.
-Third-party payers and health care providers may use such technology assessments as grounds to deny coverage for a test or procedure.
+Third-party payors and health care providers may use such technology assessments as grounds to deny coverage for a test or procedure.
 Technology assessments can include evaluation of clinical utility studies, which define how a test is used in a particular clinical setting or situation.
-We filed an application for a technology assessment in April of 2018, and the comment period for the accompanying Medicare Draft Local Coverage Decision, or Draft LCD, closed in August of 2018.
-In March 2019, a Draft LCD proposed coverage for the PLA.
-In late October 2019, the AMA provided DermTech with a Proprietary Laboratory Assay code ("PLA Code") of 0089U.
-Pricing for the PLA Code is expected to be published as part of the CMS Laboratory Fee Schedule for 2020 in late December 2019.
-A Medicare Final Coverage Decision, or Final LCD, could be available in the fourth quarter of 2019.
-If the Final LCD maintains the coverage proposal in the Draft LCD, the PLA will be eligible for Medicare reimbursement.
-If the Final LCD reverses the coverage proposal in the Draft LCD, our business will be significantly impacted due to lack of Medicare coverage.
-In addition, after submission of the technology assessment in April of 2018, we are prohibited from submitting claims to Medicare.
-Therefore, although we previously submitted claims to Medicare which were reviewed on a case-by-case basis, we no longer have any Medicare revenue stream pending the outcome of the technology assessment and the finalization of a Local Coverage Decision.
-Currently the Nevome test does not have Medicare reimbursement.
+In March 2019, the Draft LCD proposed coverage for the PLA.
+In late October 2019, the AMA provided us with a Current Procedural Technology Proprietary Laboratory Analysis code for our PLA of 0089U, or the PLA Code.
+Pricing of \$760 for the PLA Code was published on December 24, 2019 as part of the CLFS for 2020.
+The Final LCD was made available on December 26, 2019 and our PLA became eligible for Medicare reimbursement on February 10, 2020.
+Medicare does not currently cover our Nevome test.